edsml-sm1122/irp/README.md

 The codes are in folder codeFinal.
 This is just part of the work more relative to the report.
 For more work, please see the [Google Drive](https://drive.google.com/drive/folders/1l__vH-LfxBH7RtKKLTlmnXzO2cO7QeSU?usp=drive_link).

 Most of the work developed on Google colab.
+The data is ***confidential***.
+Some of the models are uploaded [here](https://github.com/ese-msc-2022/irp-sm1122/tree/main/codeFinal/models).
+However, this is not the file structure when models are developed, you won't be able to run the codes without changing path.

 ### Data Reading, Vusulization, Analysis
 - `datapre`: